 This is a wonderful site for finding quality images to use in projects.
 Use these images for either personal or professional projects.
 Registration is not necessary to download them....more

 This is a wonderful site for finding quality images to use in projects.
 Use these images for either personal or professional projects.
 Registration is not necessary to download them.
 All images are copyright free.
-Search images by name and filter by orientation (landscape or portrait) and image type (photo, clipart, or vector.)
+Search images by name (or category - photos, video, illustrations and vector) and filter by orientation (landscape or portrait) and image type (photo, clipart, video, or vector.)
 Be sure to use the filters at the top.
 Right click to download.
 Use good search terms to find the best pictures possible.
 You must know where to save images on your computer.
 Be sure to give credit to the person who took the picture and show their name wherever the image is used.
 Consider adding images to this site to increase the number of options and expand the ideas of Creative Commons.
 Adding images does require you to join the site (email required).

 In the ClassroomUse in the classroom any time images are needed for projects, even if the project is not put on a website for others to see.
 Be sure students are aware that any time another person's image is used, they must give full credit for it, even if that owner cannot see it.
 Student groups can use Pixabay to collectively find the best image to use for a project.
-Challenge students to create personalized images (with text) using Pinwords reviewed here.
+Enhance classroom technology use by challenging students to create personalized images (with text) using PicFont, reviewed here.
 Teachers can collect images for use on their interactive whiteboard for sorting activities (monocots and dicots, producers and consumers, etc).
 Use images as writing prompts or in poetry collections.
-Art teachers can find images for students to use as references or in photomontages (with credit).
+Art teachers can find images for students to use as references or in photo montages (with credit).
 Elementary teachers can use images from this site as part of student-run interactive whiteboard activities, such as labeling parts of plants.
 Speech and language or ESL/ELL teachers can find images to use in vocabulary development activities.
 World language teachers can find cultural photos to use in oral exercises.

 A legal (yet, illegal in every sense) extortion letter from Getty Images ignited my need to find another source of genuinely free images online.
 Hence, ended up finding this awesome free source of truly free images online i.e. pixabay.com.
 I fear all the time that such a great source could easily be bought (gobbled up) by greedy and infamous businesses i.e. Getty and we will have to find some other source for genuinely free images.
 Until that happens, let's all enjoy the free ride.pin, , Grades: 0 - 12